-Prostatic Artery Embolization in Kansas City
+Prostatic Artery Embolization in Kansas City, KS

-What is PAE?
+What Is PAE?

 Prostatic artery embolization, or PAE, is a minimally invasive procedure used to treat benign prostatic hyperplasia, or BPH.
 Because BPH is an enlarged prostate gland, the overall goal of PAE treatment is to reduce the size of the prostate and decrease any symptoms.
 PAE uses microscopic beads to block the blood flow to the prostate, which deprives the cells of oxygen and ultimately helps the gland shrink in size.

-Who is a candidate for PAE?
+Who Is a Candidate for PAE?

 - You have BPH, or are experiencing symptoms associated with BPH.

 - You’re looking to preserve sexual function during BPH treatment.

 - You have a reaction to BPH medication, or would prefer another route of treatment.

 - You’re either not a candidate for, or do not want BPH surgical treatment.